-7.2 Programming Summary
+7.2 Programming a New Protocol - Quick Guide

 The following is a summary of the steps required to program a protocol.
 Detailed instructions are provided in the subsequent sections.

 - 1. Click the "Protocol Editor" tab along top of the screen. - 2.
 Select "NEW", to create a new protocol.
 To edit an existing protocol, press the "LOAD" button to select the protocol to be edited.